I Had a Dream Project’s Second Subject, Mike Prysner:

 Mike Prysner is a 34-year-old Iraq War Veteran, Political Activist and the Producer/Writer of the TV documentary and interview series, The Empire Files.
 He grew up as a patriotic child who dreamed of being an action-hero infantry army man his entire life.
 Two weeks into Iraq, his dream was shattered and Prysner uncovered a disturbing truth.
 In, “I Had a Dream…to tell the Truth about War,” Prysner takes us from his time in Iraq to his great anti-war movement, and tears the wrapping off a rewritten story and history of colonialism sold to us as democracy, freedom and human rights.

-“My sister was eight at about the time that we were deployed…We were ordered at this one point to kick these families out of their homes for whatever reason.
+And we were ordered at this one point to kick these families out of their homes for whatever reason.

 And there was this eight-year-old girl who looked exactly like my sister.
 And it was my job to drag her out of her house as she was crying, as her parents were crying, as her siblings were crying, arrest the males in her family, put them on a truck and send them to those detention facilities.